State Department gears moving slowly, frustrating Tillerson

 But virtually all of those longtime civil and foreign servants joined the federal government under previous Democratic and Republicans administrations — and they don't necessarily have the express backing of the 45th president.

-"You can't get policy direction from somebody who's got the word 'temporary' on their door," Rep. Brad Sherman, D-California, said at a House Foreign Affairs Committee meeting last week.
+"You can't get policy direction from somebody who's got the word 'temporary' on their door," Rep. Brad Sherman, D-Calif., said at a House Foreign Affairs Committee meeting last week.

 There are essentially two types of State Department employees — career Foreign Service officers and political appointees.
 Career officers, who serve three-year terms, need sign-off from the White House and the Senate, a process that generally goes quickly.
 Political appointees, who typically serve until the inauguration of the next president, are tapped by the White House and go through a much longer Senate confirmation process.